Maria Dominiani

-Maria "Mariuccia" Dominiani (born 10 May 1913) was an Italian actress.
+Maria "Mariuccia" Dominiani (10 May 1913 – 10 December 1993) was an Italian actress.

 Biography

 Dominiani made her debut on screen in the 1936 film Joe the Red, dedicating herself also to variety shows and photo comics in the following decade.
-In 1944, she was arrested and imprisoned, after being accused of having collaborated with the Nazis during the fascist regime, but was released from prison because there was no evidence against her.
+In 1944, she was arrested and imprisoned, after being accused of having collaborated with the Nazis during the fascist regime but was released from prison because there was no evidence against her.
 In the 1950s, Dominiani dealt with organizing stage shows, and also played in minor roles in some films until 1961.

+Dominiani died in Rome on 10 December 1993, at the age of 80.